slaszu/RedisMQ/README.md

-# Implementation of Pattern "Reliable queue", using php and Redis
+# Implementation of Pattern "Reliable queue", task queue using php and Redis

 ## Install by composer